nwfsc-fram/boatnet/docs/dev-notes/README.md

+## Contributing Guidelines

+1. Create your feature branch (`git checkout -b feature/fooBar`) and develop your changes.
+2. Verify everything builds under lerna (`lerna run build`)
+3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request
+   Specific detailed instructions can be found [here](./CONTRIBUTING.md)

 ## Further Development Setup

 - Generate keys as described in the link on this page and add them to your GitHub account under settings->SSH and GPG keys